Lisbon revisited (updated April 2024)

 Rua Rosa (The Pink Street)

-Not so long ago Cais do Sodré had a shady reputation for attracting sailors in search of unwholesome entertainment in various brothels and night clubs that flourished in its alleyways.
+Over 20 years ago Cais do Sodré had a shady reputation for attracting sailors in search of unwholesome entertainment in various brothels and night clubs that flourished in its alleyways.
 The main street – “Rua Rosa” – has cleaned up its act and is now a playground for night owls.
 One of the former brothels has been recycled and turned into an intimate, cabaret-esque bar called Pensão Amor (Pension of Love) https://www.facebook.com/pensaoamor.

 Pensao Amor